 She couldn’t prioritize or manage her emotions effectively and missed her father’s funeral.
 If she would’ve been in therapy, that would’ve been something a therapist could have helped her work out and manage effectively.

-Unfortunately, this isn’t the first time that I have seen parents/guardians refuse a diagnosis or testing because they are afraid of the results they might bring.
+Unfortunately, this isn’t the first time that I have seen parents/guardians refuse a diagnosis or testing because they were afraid of the results they might bring.
 There are a few things to consider if this is you:

 Start 14-day FREE #StayAtHome offer!